Gohla/pie/tutorial/src/0_intro/index.md

 For that, I can recommend the excellent [The Rust Programming Language](https://doc.rust-lang.org/book/) book.
 However, if you like to learn through examples and experimentation, or already know Rust basics and want to practice, this might be a fun programming tutorial for you!

+[//]: # ()
-Another secondary goal is to show what I think are several good software writing practices, such as dividing code into modules, thinking about what to expose as API, writing unit and integration tests, etc.
+[//]: # (Another secondary goal is to show what I think are several good software writing practices, such as dividing code into modules, thinking about what to expose as API, writing unit and integration tests, etc.)

-Where possible I will try to explain design decisions, discuss tradeoffs, or provide more info about optimizations.
+[//]: # (Where possible I will try to explain design decisions, discuss tradeoffs, or provide more info about optimizations.)

 We will first motivate programmatic incremental build systems.